lil-onah/alx-higher_level_programming/README.md

-These repo contains all the python projects im learning in alx.
+These repo contains all the python projects i'm learning in alx.